patreekp/retro-ipod-spotify-client/README.md

 # sPot

-This code belongs to dupontgu (https://github.com/dupontgu/retro-ipod-spotify-client), i've just forked is branch to make some changes and adjustments based on my subjective preferences
+This code belongs to dupontgu (https://github.com/dupontgu/retro-ipod-spotify-client), i've just forked his branch to make some changes and adjustments based on my subjective preferences

 Changelog: